zesanriky/Second-source/java/README.md

 - To run -> Transparens.java -> create a class -> Test

+- To run -> first.java -> create a class -> first

+- To run -> ArkaPlanPanel.java -> create a class ->ArkaPlanPanel and the iamge is uploaded by name "ai-image.png"

 Finally run in eclipes (latest version) or any other updated compiler.